-Whatever your religion, not finding out your baby's gender is an act of faith, supreme trust that all will be well and that ultimately you will have what you are meant to have.
+Not finding out your baby's sex is an act of supreme trust that all will be well—and that ultimately you will have what you are meant to have.

-As she administered what would be (for that pregnancy) my final prenatal sonogram, this quizzical woman repeated what the sonographers before her had said.
-“I'm glad you're waiting.
+As she administered what would be my final prenatal sonogram (for that pregnancy), this quizzical woman repeated what the sonographers before her had said: “I'm glad you're waiting.
 That's what we all did when I was young, before you could find out.
 There is no surprise more worth the wait."

 A dear friend was so playfully annoyed that I was waiting to learn the news that she asked if she could come along and have the doctor write it on a slip of paper, so she could start shopping for clothes.
 I laughed and refused.
 When this same friend became pregnant a year later, she found out as soon as she could.
-And halfway through her pregnancy I celebrated the revelation of her child's sex with her.
-By the time the baby came, she knew the name and had the nursery ready to go.
+And halfway through her pregnancy, I celebrated the revelation of her child's sex with her.
+By the time the baby came, she had picked a name and had the nursery ready to go.

 I delight in planning, in being super-prepared.
 So why, then, would I choose not to know my baby's sex as quickly as possible?

 I can think of plenty of good reasons to find out right away, and friends and strangers alike always ask, “What are you having?"
 But I think there just might be others out there who would enjoy hearing the story of an expectant mother who waited to find out and would do it again.